featurevisor/featurevisor/docs/testing.md

 Features and segments can grow into complex configuration very fast, and it's important that you have the confidence they are working as expected. {% .lead %}

+We can write test specs in the same expressive way as we defined our features to test them in great detail.

 ## Testing features

-We can write test specs in the same expressive way as we defined our features to test your them in great detail.

 Assuming we already have a `foo` feature in `features/foo.yml`: